 Why is this Preserve Significant?

-Within this 700-acre preserve, a wet, spring-fed prairie blends in to a floodplain forest to create a globally significant fen habitat.
-Fens are unusual, and increasingly rare, wetlands that receive water from underground alkaline springs rather than from precipitation.
-The water from this fen flows in rivulets through the thick grasses of the preserve, which help to filter the water before it empties into the River Raisin at the preserve's eastern edge.
+Where land and water come together, wonderful things happen.
+Wet, spring-fed fens blends into floodplain forest to create the globally significant habitat known as Ives Road Fen Preserve!
+Fens are unusual, and increasingly rare.
+The water from this fen flows through the thick grasses of the preserve, which help to filter the water before it empties into the River Raisin at the preserve's eastern edge.
 The River Raisin is one of the best warm water rivers in the state, and three of the four local communities downstream draw all of their drinking water from this river.